Welcome to ClearView Baptist Church

 To be a dynamic spiritual body empowered by the Holy Spirit to share Christ with as many people as possible in our local church, community and throughout the world;

-To grow in Christlikeness in our daily lives through commitment of life, personality, and possessions to the Lordship of Jesus Christ;
+To grow in Christlikeness in our daily lives through commitment of life, personality and possessions to the Lordship of Jesus Christ;

-To grow disciples of Christ through Bible study and training and to equip them to lead and serve in various ministries of the church for this and future generations;
+To grow disciples of Christ through Bible study and training and to equip them to lead and serve in various ministries of the Church for this and future generations;

-To minister spiritually, physically, and socially in Jesus’ name to the welfare of our members and the needy in the local community and around the world.
+To minister spiritually, physically and socially in Jesus’ name to the welfare of our members and the needy in the local community and around the world.

 To provide activities and an atmosphere for meaningful fellowship among believers.

-IV.
-GOVERNANCE
+1. GOVERNANCE

 1. Calling and dismissing the senior pastor.